Cosmological Constant Effect on Charged and Rotating Black Hole Shadows: Abstract

 \section{Abstract}

 { } Motivated by recent astrophysical observations, we investigate the shadow behaviors of four dimensional charged rotating black holes with a cosmological constant.
 This study is made in terms of a reduced moduli space parameterized by the charge and the rotation parameters.
-For a negative cosmological constant, we analyse in some details two models dealing with Kerr-Newman and Kerr-Sen black holes.
-In certain parameter regions, we find cardioid-like (heart-shaped) shadows.
-For Anti de Sitter backgrounds, a comparative discussion is provided by computing the geometrical observables and the energy emission rate.
-Inspecting the effect of the cosmological constant, we obtain conditions favoring cardioid-like shadows for (Anti) de Sitter spaces.
+For fixed observers, we analyse in some details the shadow behaviors and the corresponding naked singularities of Kerr-Newman and Kerr-Sen four-dimensional black holes in Anti de Sitter backgrounds.
+Then, a comparative discussion is provided by computing the geometrical observables and the energy emission rate.\\ {\bf Keywords}: Charged and rotating black holes, Cosmological constant, Shadows, Geometrical observables.\\ {\bf Mathematics Subject Classification}: 83C57, 83B99, 83D99.